pedmiston/studying-word-meanings/presentation.md

 # How are word meanings represented in the brain?

+##

 <aside class="notes">
 I study how word meanings are represented in the brain.
 Specifically what I’m interested in is how word meanings are represented differently than other types of information or meaning that we learn from the environment around us.
 </aside>

+##

 <img src="figs/dog-1.png" style="display: block; margin: auto;" />

 <aside class="notes">
 An example I use a lot is the canonical dog.
-How is the meaning of the word dog represented in the brain and how is it different from the other information we know about dogs?
+How is the meaning of the word "dog" represented in the brain and how is it different from the other information we know about dogs?

-So you all know a lot about dogs, you know what they are and what they look like, and there are a few different ways I can get you to think about dogs -- different ways I can activate your knowledge about dogs.
+So you all know a lot about dogs, you know what they are and what they look like, and there are a few different ways I can get you to think about dogs.
 I can show you this picture of course but I can also just say the word “dog” and hearing this word will activate at least some of your knowledge about dogs.

 But I don’t need to use language, I bet I can get you all to think about dogs by playing you this sound.
 </aside>